SachinSS45/Data-Structures-Algo/README.md

 - **[January 31](#january-31)**

 #### January 22
-I did the learning of github desktop
+The Problems I have solved :
+1) [Reverse Number](https://leetcode.com/problems/reverse-integer/description/) : This programs do reverse of number

 #### January 02
 _Description_: Add your learning for January 02 here.